Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 The first limitation applies to a tiered system to the credit amount.
 Companies can claim the credit for 100% of their first $25,000 in corporate excise tax liability.
 This offers significant relief for smaller companies or those with lower tax bills.

 The credit’s effectiveness is reduced for any amount exceeding $25,000.
 Companies can only offset 75% of their remaining tax liability with the credit.
-This ensures the credit has a greater impact on encouraging smaller-scale research projects while offering benefits to larger companies.
+This ensures the credit has a more significant impact on encouraging smaller-scale research projects while offering benefits to larger companies.

-There’s an additional safeguard in place: a minimum tax threshold of $456.
-Regardless of the amount a company qualifies for, they must still pay at least this minimum amount.
-This ensures the state receives a base level of tax revenue and prevents companies from completely eliminating their tax obligations through the R&D credit.
+An additional safeguard is a minimum tax threshold of $456.
+Regardless of the amount a company qualifies for, it must still pay at least this minimum amount.
+This ensures the state receives a base level of tax revenue and prevents companies from eliminating their tax obligations through the R&D credit.

-Overall, the limitations on the credit create a balanced system that incentivizes research and development while maintaining tax collection for the state.
+Overall, the credit’s limitations create a balanced system that incentivizes research and development while maintaining tax collection for the state.

 Selling & Carryforwarding the Massachusetts R&D Tax Credit